 Smart grid technologies also have the potential to reduce peak demand through the increased deployment of demand response programs.
-In AEO2012, it is assumed that the Federal expenditures on smart grid technologies will stimulate efforts that reduce peak demand in 2035 by 3 percent from what they otherwise would be.
+In AEO2013, it is assumed that the Federal expenditures on smart grid technologies will stimulate efforts that reduce peak demand from what they otherwise would be, with the amount of total peak load reduction growing from 2.2 percent initially to 3.5 percent by 2040, although the shifts vary by region.
 Load is shifted to offpeak hours, so net energy consumed remains largely constant.